merlinsoosaiya/BTP_CrimeDataAnalysis/README.md

 # BTP_CrimeDataAnalysis
-BritishTransportPolice - An Analysis of Patterns in Crime - Jan2020-Jan2022 This is one of my course works of MSc.
-Data Analytics at De MontFort University, UK
+An Analysis of Patterns in Crime - British Transport Police - January2020-January2022 This is one of the course works of my Masters in Data Analytics